A passion for passion flowers

 In the above images, a sixth petal primordium (P6) is found in both flowers.
 Five sepals (S1–S5) are formed in a spiral and five stamens (A) arise simultaneously (sepals removed).
-Download a high resolution file of the SEM images.

 The present study leads on to important questions concerning the circumstances in related taxa: